What they did right

 This approach to tuition — making the student cover a chunk of expenses — can foster a sense of ownership over one’s education.
 Parents might believe that children who invest their own money and labor into their schooling will value it more, finish on time, and hustle for scholarships and grants they might otherwise overlook.
 In theory, teaching independence and grit can be a meaningful gift that lasts well beyond college.

-Read MoreWhere they went wrong
+Learn MoreWhere they went wrong

-A Pew Research Center study notes two-thirds of parents consider it extremely important for their children to grow up to be honest and ethical individuals, further underscoring the value placed on honesty within family relationships.
 In this scenario, the son felt blindsided and humiliated by the realization that his years of working, borrowing, and worrying could have been mitigated — or even avoided entirely — if only his parents had been transparent.

 This breach of trust can cause anger, resentment and a sense of betrayal.
 More troubling, the revelation arrived at a sensitive juncture — right after the son graduated, eager to move into a professional life but saddled with debt that might now feel cruelly unnecessary.